• Home

 What this tool does

-The Free Mortgage FICO Score tool refreshes your TransUnion FICO 4 score monthly through the Array TransUnion integration.
+The Free Mortgage FICO Score tool refreshes your TransUnion FICO 4 score monthly.
 FICO 4 is the score model most mortgage underwriters use when they pull TransUnion data through the tri-merge mortgage report.
 Seeing the FICO 4 number tells you what a lender is most likely to see — not what Credit Karma's VantageScore tells you.

 The output is designed to be read by a human, not just by a machine.
 Each finding includes a plain-English explanation of why the item appears the way it does, which FCRA section or Metro 2 field is at issue, and what a reasonable next step would be — investigate, dispute, or leave in place.